marcusolsson/goddd/README.md

     `go get -u github.com/marcusolsson/goddd`

-3. Navigate into the __server__ directory and run it by typing:
+3. Run it!:

-    `go run cmd/local.go`
+    `go run local.go`

-_Note:_ The `cmd/appengine.go` is used to deploy it on Google App Engine.
+_Note:_ The `appengine.go` is used to deploy it on Google App Engine.
 If you want to deploy it to your own project, edit the `app.yaml` to point to your own project.
 Read more about [deploying Go applications to App Engine](https://cloud.google.com/appengine/docs/go/).

 ### Cargos